← Back to Home

 Verify

 After import, check that routes applied: they appear in Routing → IPv4 routes list bound to your VPN interface.
+But that only confirms the route was added — not that traffic actually flows through the VPN.
+Three real verification steps from a LAN client:

 Common issues